jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/01-vietnam.md

-+++
-title= "Vietnam"
+---
+title: "North, South, and Champa Vietnam"
+heading: "Chapters 1-3"
-heading= "Chapters 1-3 of Chun Fan Chi" description= "Kiau-chi, the ancient Kiau-chou, to the east and the south reaches to the sea and borders on South Vietnam." image= "/flags/vn.png" linkb= "/research/chau-ju-kua/chun-fan-chi" linkbtext= "Index" linkf= "/research/chau-ju-kua/chun-fan-chi/04-cambodia" linkftext= "cambodia" date = "2022-01-31"
+description: "North Vietnam, the ancient Kiau-chou, to the east and the south reaches to the sea and borders on South Vietnam."
-+++
+image: "/flags/vn.png"
+date: 2022-01-31
+---

 Activity | Method